jevanbisla0/image-carousel-widget/README.md

 - Select the "Codespaces" tab.
 - Click on "New codespace" to launch a new Codespace environment.
 - Edit files directly within the Codespace and commit and push your changes once you're done.

-## What technologies are used for this project?

-This project is built with:

-- Vite
-- TypeScript
-- React
-- shadcn-ui
-- Tailwind CSS

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/09040ec7-3a91-42d5-b673-192ba10f4c2a) and click on Share -> Publish.

 ## I want to use a custom domain - is that possible?